 This Natural Wonders Road Trip Will Show You Massachusetts Like You’ve Never Seen It Before

 Road trips are awesome, but unless you’re the kind of person who enjoys logistics, planning road trips can be less than awesome.
-If you want to experience some of the most beautiful natural wonders this state has to offer, without the headache of planning your route, this road trip is the answer.
+If you want to experience some of the most beautiful natural wonders in Massachusetts, without the headache of planning your route, this road trip is the answer.

 You can tackle this thing any way you want.
 Start at the beginning and visit each site, or hop on somewhere in the middle.
 The entire trip takes about 12.5 hours total, but unless you love whizzing by beautiful places without stopping, you’ll want to dedicate a weekend to exploring.